ErfanShm/sentiment-emotion-analysis-app/README.md

 python run_sentiment_analysis.py --interface streamlit
 ```

 This will start a local Streamlit server and open your default web browser to view the application.
+The Streamlit interface includes:
+- **Theme Selection**: Choose between Normal, Unnormal, or Fun themes.
+- **Sentiment and Emotion History**: View past sentiment and emotion analyses.
+- **Interactive Tutorial**: Get a guided tour of the application.
+- **Animated Transitions**: Experience dynamic visual effects for sentiment scores.
+- **Twitter Sharing**: Share your analysis results directly on Twitter.
+- **Visualization**: Displays sentiment and emotion scores using colorful bar charts.

 ### Launch Gradio Interface